ItsJonathanJ/ScriptureSage/README.md

 #MongoDB Connection

 Look in the [example.env](example.env) so that you can add the required information to your MongoDB database.
+The bot creates a connection in [ready.ts](src/events/misc/ready.ts).
+You need to create the inquiry’s separately.

 For info on how to use MongoDB in node.js, look [here](https://www.w3schools.com/nodejs/nodejs_mongodb.asp)